MicrosoftDocs/winrt-api/windows.devices.enumeration/devicepairingsetmembersrequestedeventargs_status.md

 ## -description

-TBD.
+Gets a status value describing the result of adding member(s) to a pairing set.
 For more info, and code examples, see [Pairing a set with the DeviceInformationPairing.Custom property](/windows/uwp/devices-sensors/pairing-a-set).

 ## -property-value

-TBD
+A status value describing the result of adding member(s) to a pairing set.

 ## -remarks